 What was it like to visit St. Petersburg on a cruise?

-As a city, St. Petersburg did not disappoint and it was the highlight of my Scandinavia & Baltic Sea cruise on Celebrity Silhouette.
+Visiting St. Petersburg on a cruise was a once-in-a-lifetime experience.
 Whilst I stand by my decision to see the city on an organised tour, this did come at a price.

 Also, on an organised tour, you can only move as fast as the slowest person.
 That said, I was lucky.
 We were a group of 13, all great people and despite two of the group pushing 90, there were no issues with a few members holding others up.
 I only hope that I have half of these older ladies’ energy and joie de vie at their age!